ML4SCI/DeepLense/DeepLense_Physics_Informed_Neural_Network_for_Dark_Matter_Morphology_Ashutosh_Ojha/readme.md

 - Resnet18 (11.68M)
 - Lensiformer (15.78M)
 - New Model (14.43M)

-Below is the plot for comparing the ROC curve of the 3 models on test dataset.
+Below is the plot for comparing the ROC curve of the three models on the test dataset.

 ![image](https://github.com/user-attachments/assets/edd24833-8d81-4e4f-94dc-c1e046c95c7a)

 ## Future Goals

--Grad-CAM and other explainable AI tools can be valuable for studying dark matter, as they help visualize and interpret model decisions.
+- Grad-CAM and other explainable AI tools can be valuable for studying dark matter, as they help visualize and interpret model decisions.
 However, Grad-CAM is sensitive because it relies on gradients and weights that are randomly initialized, affecting its robustness.
--Testing of these models on a harder dataset.
+- Testing these models on a harder dataset.
--Implementing a physics-informed loss function helps guide the model towards correct convergence and better reconstruction of the source galaxy.
+- Implementing a physics-informed loss function to guide the model towards correct convergence and better reconstruction of the source galaxy.
 This is achieved by incorporating physical principles and source profile information into the loss function.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.